reportportal/docs/docs/reportportal-configuration/CreationOfProjectAndAddingUsers.md

 2. Navigate to the "Administrate" section -\> "All Users" page.

-3. Find a user and find the name of project in the "Projects and roles" section.
+3. Find a user and their project in the "Projects and roles" column.

 4. Click on the name of project.

 5. Select a new value from the "Project Role" drop-down.

-6. Click the tick button.
+6. Click on the "Tick" icon.

 ## Unassign user from the project